LACMIP/emu/docs/_documentation/cataloging.md

 1. If the paper ID tag has anything recorded next to *Prev.* enter it in the *Inst.
 Code* and *Inst.
 Number* EMu fields.
 1. Check that th *Collection* field matches what's on paper ID tag says.
 The default value is "ST", so you only need to change it if "TX" is circled.
 TX (taxonomic) specimens should also have a blue "Moved to Taxonomic Coll." paper tag in addition to the standard white paper ID tag.

-{% include figure image_path="/assets/images/cataloging_txtag.jpg" alt="image of example TX tag" caption="A blue "TX tag" will accompany any specimens that are to be stored in the taxonomic collection.
-Change the value for *Collection* to "TX" and write in the relevant lot number(s) on the blue tag." %

 1. *Project* depends on the specimens you are cataloging, e.g. "EPICC".
 1. You will almost always be cataloging specimens with a consistent *Original Nature*, typically "body fossil" for mollusks.